applepinepaprica/site/README.md

-There must be simple site on WebFlux
+There must be a simple site on WebFlux